Office: 428 Thorndike Hall

 Recent Working Papers and Publications

-- “Financial Aid, Debt Management, and Socioeconomic Outcomes” (with Basit Zafar).
+“Financial Aid, Debt Management, and Socioeconomic Outcomes” (with Basit Zafar).
 NBER Working Paper 22574.
-Now available as preprint at Journal of Public Economics!
+Now available at Journal of Public Economics!

-- “The Consequences of Performance Standards in Need Based Aid: Evidence From Community Colleges.” (with Lauren Schudde).
+“The Consequences of Performance Standards in Need Based Aid: Evidence From Community Colleges.” (with Lauren Schudde).
 NBER Working paper 22713.
-Preprint now available at Journal of Human Resources!
+Now available at Journal of Human Resources!

-- “The End of Free College in England: Implications for Quality, Enrolments, and Equity,” (with Richard Murphy and Gillian Wyness).
+“The End of Free College in England: Implications for Quality, Enrolments, and Equity,” (with Richard Murphy and Gillian Wyness).
 NBER Working paper 23888.
-Just accepted (December 2018) at Economics of Education Review (pre-print version available here)!
+Now available at Economics of Education Review!